Boza

-Boza, also bosa, is a fermented beverage originating from Central Asia and made in parts of the Balkans, Turkey, Central Asia, the Caucasus, and North Africa.
-It is a malt drink made by fermenting various grains: maize (corn) and wheat in Turkey.
-It is one of the oldest Turkic beverages.
+Boza, also bosa or bozo, is a fermented beverage originating from Central Asia.
+It is one of the oldest Turkic beverages..
+It is made in Turkey, Albania, Bulgaria, North Macedonia, the Volga region, the Caucasus, and North Africa.
+It is a malt drink made by fermenting various grains: millet, wheat (or bulgur) and maize (corn) in Turkey.
 It has a thick consistency, a low alcohol content (around 1%), and a slightly acidic sweet flavor.

 Etymology

 According to Turkish etymological dictionary Nişanyan Sözlük, boza is etymologically Turkic in origin.

 The dictionary states that Old Turkic buχsı or buχsum are cognates, yet it is unclear from which language it was ultimately derived and which one took it as a loanword. Ármin Vámbéry says it is an ancient Turkish word found in Kutadgu Bilig.